harikc456/slang_mini_assignment/README.md

 ## Files

 main.py  - start point for both tfidf and uploading APIs <br>
-search.py - Ranks the documents according to their tf-idf score with respect to the search query upload_dir.py - takes directory path as input and uploads all the files in the directory <br>
+search.py - Ranks the documents according to their tf-idf score with respect to the search query <br>
+upload_dir.py - takes directory path as input and uploads all the files in the directory <br>
 tfidf_test.py - unitest cases for checking Tfidf search <br>